 - Pots & Pans cycle: this is good for really dirty dishes, or caked on or baked on food.
 Some people feel though that many of the European design dishwashers aren’t built with the flexibility to handle the kinds of big, honking cooking pots and dishes that North Americans often use;

 - Rinse & Hold Cycle: Meant to be useful for those who fill a large dishwasher over a period of a few days.
 This just runs a rinse on dishes that you have put in there, in order to prevent food drying on them, or to prevent smell, then empties the water out and leaves the dishes there without cleaning them.
 The US Department of Energy advises against using this option; they consider it wasteful.

-A normal wash cycle is "wash, wash, rinse."
-The first wash is actually a "pre-wash", meant to rinse away debris, and soften the rest up.
-This is why you just don't need to rinse dishes anymore before putting them in the dishwasher.
-It's a waste of time and water to do so.
-It's only with older dishwashers that you had to rinse stuff before you put it in, but many people still do out of superstition or habit.
-It's this manual rinsing habit that causes the dishwasher-phobic crowd to say to them, if you're going to use all that water and time rinsing them, why not just finish washing them while you're at it -- and who can say they're wrong?
+A normal wash cycle is “wash, wash, rinse.”
+The first wash is actually a “pre-wash”, meant to rinse away debris, and soften the rest up.
+This is why in theory you are not supposed to need to rinse dishes anymore before putting them in the dishwasher.
+It’s a waste of time and water to do so, we are told.
+It’s only with older dishwashers that you had to rinse stuff before you put it in, but many people still do out of superstition or habit.
+It’s this manual rinsing habit that causes the dishwasher-phobic crowd to say to them, if you’re going to use all that water and time rinsing them, why not just finish washing them while you’re at it — and who can say they’re wrong?